 Two types of air pollution dominate in the U.S.: ozone and particle pollution1.
 These two pollutants threaten the health and the lives of millions of Americans.
 Thanks to the Clean Air Act, the U.S. has far less of both pollutants now than in the past.
-Still, nearly 141.1 million people live in counties where monitors show unhealthy levels of one or both—meaning the air a family breathes could shorten life or cause lung cancer and other harmful effects.
+Still, 150 million people live in counties where monitors show unhealthy levels of one or both—meaning the air a family breathes could shorten life or cause lung cancer and other harmful effects.

 So what are ozone and particle pollution?